yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/back-up-restore-universes/schedule-data-backups/ysql.md

 </ul>

-Use Yugabyte Platform to perform regularly scheduled backups of YugabyteDB universe data for all YSQL tables in a namespace.
+You can use YugabyteDB Anywhere to perform regularly scheduled backups of YugabyteDB universe data for all YSQL tables in a namespace.

 To back up your universe YSQL data immediately, see [Back up universe YSQL data](../../back-up-universe-data/ysql/).

 ## Schedule a backup

-To schedule a backup of your universe YSQL data:
+You can schedule a backup of your universe YSQL data as follows:

-1. Open the Yugabyte Platform console and click **Universes** in the navigation bar.
+1. Navigate to **Universes**.

-2. Click the name of the universe you want to schedule backups for.
+2. Select the name of the universe for which you want to schedule backups.

 3. Click the **Tables** tab and verify that backups are enabled.
 If disabled, click **Enable Backup**.

-4. Click the **Backups** tab and then click **Create Scheduled Backup**.
-The **Create Backup** dialog appears.
+4. Select the **Backups** tab and then click **Create Scheduled Backup** to open the **Create Backup** dialog shown in the following illustration:
     <br/>
     <br/>

     ![Create Backup form](/images/yp/scheduled-backup-ysql.png)

 5. Enter the **Backup frequency** (interval in milliseconds) or a **Cron expression (UTC)***.
 For details on valid `cron` expression formats, hover over the question mark (?) icon.

 6. Select the **YSQL** tab and enter values for the following fields:

     - **Storage**: Select the storage type: `GCS Storage`, `S3 Storage`, or `NFS Storage`.